 Today marks the annual Star Wars celebration, May the Fourth!
 In honor of such yearly momentous occasion, I think it would be cool to look at why Star Wars has been one of the most remembered stories of all time.

 Finding Our Place in the Universe

-In 2016, I wrote another article about the method of storytelling Star Wars uses.
+In 2016, I wrote another an ebook chapter about the method of storytelling Star Wars uses.
 It’s the concept of mythos.
 These are stories that are told which explain to the hearer their place in the universe.
 Stories that help us understand our purpose in the universe and what values to hold.
 They follow a character as he makes his way on a journey of self-discovery.
 That’s what Star Wars is.
 What we have is a story about a young boy trying to find out where he belongs and what his destiny is.
 Mythos also involves other generations to help the adventurer find his way.
 Again, Star Wars is in the same thread.